g3k0/MintGovernance/README.md

     * ALCHEMY_API_KEY

     Such variables are provided by Alchemy and you can find them in your Alchemy account.
-3. use the `scripts/1_deploy.sh` script to deploy the 2 contracts in the Goerli test network by running:
+3. use the `scripts/deploy.sh` script to deploy the 2 contracts in the Goerli test network by running:

     ```shell
-    npx hardhat run scripts/1_deploy.js --network goerli
+    npx hardhat run scripts/deploy.js
     ```
     take note of the contracts addresses released.